SchweizerischeBundesbahnen/ch.sbb.polarion.extension.diff-tool/README.md

 ## Polarion configuration

-### Page comparison form to appear on a Document's properties pane
+### Documents comparison form to appear on a Document's properties pane

-1. Open a project where you wish Page comparison to be available
+1. Open a project where you wish Documents comparison to be available
 2. On the top of the project's navigation pane click ⚙ (Actions) ➙ 🔧 Administration.
 Project's administration page will be opened.
-3. On the administration's navigation pane select Page & Pages ➙ Document Properties Sidebar.
+3. On the administration's navigation pane select Documents & Pages ➙ Document Properties Sidebar.
 4. In opened Edit Project Configuration editor find `sections`-element:
    ```xml
    …